- Home

 - Mr Thomas (Assistant Headteacher)

-- Mr Carr – Teacher of Computing and Design & Technology
+- Mr Carr – Head of Computing and teacher of Design & Technology

-- Mrs Caw – Teacher of Food, Design & Technology and Computing
+- Mrs Caw – 2nd in Design & Technology and Teacher of Food & Nutrition

 - Miss Chambers – Teacher of Art and Design & Technology

-- Mrs Midgley – Teacher of Computing and Design & Technology
+- Miss Dasu – Teacher of Design & Technology and Computing

 - Mrs Rostron – Teacher of Computing and Design & Technology